dogsiskela/pathfinding_visualizer/README.md

 ## Getting Started <a name = "getting_started"></a>
 - Open the project as a CMake build from the CMakeLists.txt
-- An .exe file is located in the build folder
+- An .exe file is located in the build/pathfinder folder

 ## Usage <a name="usage"></a>
 The window is consisted of NxN cells grid.
 There are 7 types of cells: